tayloj/tayloj.github.io/index.md

 > to engineer ethically correct robots by giving them the capacity to
 > reason over, rather than merely in, logical systems (where logical
 > systems are used to formalize such things as ethical codes of conduct
-> for warﬁghting robots).
+> for warfighting robots).
 This is to be accomplished by taking seriously
 > Piaget's position that sophisticated human thinking exceeds even
 > abstract processes carried out in a logical system, and by exploiting
 > category theory to render in rigorous form, suitable for